Frequently Asked Questions

 Please contact us if you anticipate any contact with a foundation, including submitting a proposal to a foundation.
 Feel free to reach out to OFR whenever you have a question related to a foundation, an existing grant or a funding opportunity.
 In some cases, we may refer you to other campus colleagues, but we are happy to field all inquiries.

 OFR manages a Funding Opportunities website open to the Caltech community.
 This searchable database includes calls for proposals released by private foundations, public charities, associations, corporations, internal Caltech opportunities, and Federal limited opportunities (i.e., those that limit the number of submissions per institution).
 Subscriptions to funding opportunity announcements are available.
 Please visit the Funding Opportunities site for more details.

 Let us know!
 If a foundation reaches out to you directly about a funding opportunity, please alert us right away.
 We can help you navigate Caltech's internal proposal approval process, as well as assist with the development of your proposal.

 Per chapter 7 section 18 of the Caltech Faculty Handbook, "Faculty members of professorial rank and senior research faculty, under conditions described in Chapter 4, may serve as principal investigators on sponsored research projects.
 Members of the Beckman Institute, members of the professional staff, or, on rare occasions, other faculty or staff members or postdoctoral scholars, may serve as principal investigators under special circumstances with the approval of their Division Chair and the Vice Provost."
-Please consult the Faculty Handbook, the PI Eligibility Memo, or your Division Office for more details.
+Please consult the Faculty Handbook or your Division Office for more details.